kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 ##### In Envoy

-We can implement this directly in Envoy using [stats_matcher](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/stats.proto#envoy-v3-api-msg-config-metrics-v3-statssink).
+We could implement this directly in Envoy using [stats_matcher](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/metrics/v3/stats.proto#envoy-v3-api-msg-config-metrics-v3-statssink).
-This will probably be faster, more memory efficient, and we can always switch to the other implementation if at some point in time we would need more flexibility (at the expense of performance).
+This would probably be faster, more memory efficient, but it's in boostrap config, so we couldn't change it without restarting Envoy.

 #### Validation